Kihau/File-Loader/README.md

 # File Loader
-Simple C# program created to manage and copy files
+Simple C# program created to copy and override any type of files
 ## How to use:
 ¯\ _(ツ) _/¯